MeganRuthJones/drip/README.md

 # Gravity Forms Drip Add-On

-A WordPress plugin that integrates Gravity Forms with the Drip email marketing platform, allowing you to automatically add form submissions as subscribers to your Drip account.
+A WordPress plugin that integrates Gravity Forms with Drip, allowing you to automatically create and update subscribers in your Drip account from form submissions.

 ## Features